graphile/worker/README.md

   /**
    * Modifies the behavior of `jobKey`; when 'replace' all attributes will be
    * updated, when 'preserve_run_at' all attributes except 'run_at' will be
-   * updated, when 'preserve' only system-controlled attributes will be
+   * updated, when 'unsafe_dedupe' a new job will only be added if no existing
+   * job (including locked jobs and permanently failed jobs) with matching job
-   * updated.
+   * key exists.
 (Default: 'replace')
    */
-  jobKeyMode?: "replace" | "preserve_run_at" | "preserve";
+  jobKeyMode?: "replace" | "preserve_run_at" | "unsafe_dedupe";

   /**
    * Flags for the job, can be used to dynamically filter which jobs can and